 You first smell the perfumes in the tubes attached to the wall (top photo) to get an idea and a good impression what they're all about.
 There are currently six perfumes in the line (two of the tubes above were of the same perfume, L'Ether) and I was able to easily narrow them down.
 I fell for L'Ether (an EDP) and Eau Sento (EDT) , while the husband smelled wonderful in Splash Forte (an EDT).
 We sprayed them and hung out at the store for a while, enjoying their development, sniffing the IUNX candles (I wish they came as reed diffusers or solids in a pomander).

 L'Ether is a gorgeous incense and wood with some oriental leanings and spice that develops almost like a skin scent.
 I could have renamed it Encense Ravageur, really, as it gave me a similar and delicious vibe.
 Eau Sento is cedar and musk that enveloped me like a glove.
 It's probably considered the most masculine of the bunch but I'd wear it in a heartbeat.
 I was a little surprised that the Blond was so taken with the cinnamony Splash Forte because he's mostly indifferent to Uncle Serge's Rousse, but I can't deny it smelled incredible on his skin.
 Splash Forte isn't as gourmand as Rousse and perhaps it's smoother and muskier in the dry-down.
-It lasted for long hours (as did L'Ether and Eau Sento, actually).
+It lasted longer than what I expected from the sheer quality it has when you first spray (as did L'Ether and Eau Sento, actually).